Understanding Accrued Interest Basics

 Accrued interest is recorded using the accrual method, recognizing revenue or expenses when they are incurred, regardless of when cash is exchanged.
 This method ensures a more accurate representation of a company’s financial health.

-Accrued interest journal entries, following the accrual principle, involve debiting an expense account and crediting a liability account.
+Accrued interest journal entries follow the accrual principle and involve debiting an expense account and crediting a liability account.
 For example, when recording accrued interest on a loan, the interest expense account is debited, while the interest payable account is credited.

 Impact on Financial Statements